Employment

 APPLY

-Interested candidates please send your resume and a cover letter to Athletic Director, Josh Breto at jbreto@gunston.org.
+Interested candidates please send your resume and a cover letter to Athletic Director, Josh Breto: jbreto@gunston.org and Associate Athletic Director, Erin De Falco: edefalco@gunston.org

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-- Responsibility for Rules and Regulations.
-The head coach will study the rules and regulations associated with their sport.
-The head coach will read and understand the rules and regulations of the Eastern Shore Independent Athletic Conference (ESIAC).
+Responsibility for Rules and Regulations.
+The coach will study the rules and regulations associated with their sport.
+The coach will read and understand the rules and regulations of their respective league: Maryland Independent Athletic Association (MIAA - Boys League), girls sports: Eastern Shore Interscholastic Athletic Conference (ESIAC - Girls League), Maryland Interscholastic Sailing Association League (MDISA - Sailing) and USRowing - Crew.

-- Standard of Care.
-The head coach is expected to partner with the Athletic Dept. to help provide safety training relative to their sport to all participants and assistant coaches.
+Standard of Care.
+The coach is expected to partner with the Athletic Dept. to help provide safety training relative to their sport to all participants and assistant coaches.
 They are to emphasize safety precautions at all times.
-The head coach is expected to have a working knowledge of basic athletic training skills and procedures. they should be able to perform basic taping and first aid functions.
+The coach is expected to have a working knowledge of basic athletic training skills and procedures.
+They should be able to perform basic taping and first aid functions.

 QUALIFICATIONS